iRNA-COSI/APAeval/summary_workflows/identification/specification/I_benchmark_specification.md

 ### OpenEBench challenges

 The metrics are visualised using 2D scatter plots and barplots, as described in _Plots_ section, which are then used for ranking the participating tools.
-A plot for any given input dataset constitutes a benchmarking challenge as understood in OpenEBench schema.
+The plots for a given input dataset belong to one benchmarking challenge as understood in OpenEBench schema.
 Not all plots have to be prepared for each dataset, as described in _Plots_ section.
 All identification challenges belong to the same benchmarking event.